 “Ohand” KYHC was told, in the initial interview, there was an IRS lien on the property.
 I was led to believe it was not a problem.
 Much of KYHC and my time was wasted.
 KYHC should have advised in the initial interview the lien would prevent assistance.
 BTW Wells Fargo was aware of the lien.

 The lien was an IRS error and was being removed.
 Details were provided KYHC.

-Review about: Keep Your Home Federal Assistance Program.
+Product or Service Mentioned: Keep Your Home Federal Assistance Program.